 Quality assessment

 The quality of the included studies was assessed using the Newcastle-Ottawa Scale (NOS), a well-established tool for retrospective studies.
 The NOS comprises three levels with a total of eight items: (1) Four items for subject selection; (2) one item for comparability between groups; and (3) three items for outcome measurement.
 The total possible score is 9 points.
 Studies with a score ≥ 5 were eligible for data analysis.
-Each study was reviewed and rated by two authors (Qin Zhang and Yong-Zhe Hou) independently.
+Each study was reviewed and rated by two authors (Zhang Q and Hou YZ) independently.
 If rating disagreements arose, the papers were discussed by the authors’ group to determine a consensus score.

 ALE